YonathanGuez/Monitoring-Prometheus-Grafana-Alertmanager-Maildev/README.md

 ```cmd
 docker-compose up -b
 ```
-we will see multiple container : prometheus / grafana / alertmanager / maildev / launchDashboard
+we will see multiple containers : prometheus / grafana / alertmanager / maildev / launchDashboard

 if you want to get the data from you computer you need to run :